 \section{Conclusion}

 In this work, we demonstrated a novel circulation mechanism in a topological circulator comprising a QAH edge magnetoplasmonic resonator coupled to LC resonators.
-Within an input power range of $-150$ to $-120$ dBm, the circulator maintains a relatively stable bandwidth and passband center frequency, indicating robust performance under low-power conditions.
-This power independence suggests the device is well-suited for integration into superconducting quantum information science platforms and high-energy physics experiments.
+Within an input power range of $-150$ to $-120\,\mathrm{dBm}$, the circulator maintains a relatively stable bandwidth, passband center frequency, and isolation, indicating robust performance under low-power operating conditions.
+This power independence suggests that the device is well-suited for integration into superconducting quantum information science platforms and high-energy physics experiments.
 If fully harnessed, this mechanism could facilitate the realization of a topological circulator with near-unitary forward transmission and exceptionally high isolation in the reverse direction.

+In the present device geometry, the operating frequency is primarily determined by the edge magnetoplasmon velocity and the dimensions of the topological insulator mesa.
+The demonstrated operation near 0.5 GHz serves as a proof of principle for realizing effective non-Hermitian coupling and nonreciprocal microwave transport using magnetic topological insulators.
+Furthermore, we note that compact on-chip nonreciprocal devices operating in the sub-GHz frequency range may find applications in superconducting quantum circuits that employ low-frequency signals for flux control, biasing, and tunable coupling.
+In particular, the frequency range demonstrated here overlaps with that of fluxonium-based architectures, where control-line-limited relaxation and flux-controlled interactions have recently attracted significant interest \cite{PhysRevX.9.041041,PRXQuantum.5.040342,PRXQuantum.5.020326,azar2026characterizationcomparisonenergyrelaxation}.
+Looking forward, the operating frequency can be extended to higher microwave frequencies through device scaling and QAH material engineering of the edge plasmon properties.

-In conclusion, our results highlight the significant potential of Chiral plasmons to provide enhanced control over signal transmission and isolation across a wide dynamic range.
+In conclusion, our results highlight the significant potential of chiral plasmons to provide enhanced control over signal transmission and isolation across a wide dynamic range.